 They are being presented with the award based on the scientific merit of their work, as well as the impact of their work on patients, decisions makers and on governments.

-The Helen Clark-Journal of Pharmaceutical Policy and Practice (JoPPP) Award recognises the talents of exceptional researchers, who are making a significant contribution to the field of pharmaceutical policy and practice.
-It’s a yearly award starting in 2018.
+Starting in 2018, the annual Helen Clark-Journal of Pharmaceutical Policy and Practice (JoPPP) Award recognises the talents of exceptional individuals, who are making a significant contribution to the field of pharmaceutical policy and practice.

 Helen Elizabeth Clark ONZ SSI PC is a New Zealand politician who served as the 37th Prime Minister of New Zealand from 1999 to 2008, and was the Administrator of the United Nations Development Programme from 2009 to 2017.
 This Award is named after her to acknowledge her significant contribution in the field of health and global development.